 Prepare for rising temperatures

 2024 was the warmest year on record, with global temperatures exceeding 1.5°C for the first time over a 12-month period.
 Despite strengthened mitigation efforts – the EU has reduced net emissions by 37% compared to 1990 levels (EU, 2024) – even the most optimistic scenarios project at least 1.5°C of warming by 2030 globally.
 Belgium, warming at roughly twice the global rate, is no exception.
-Companies have the power to take concrete action, for example, by planning the investments needed to adapt to these impacts.
+Firms should assess their exposure to climate change-related risks and plan the investments needed to adapt to these impacts.

 Avoid the rising costs of inaction